juanluispaz/ts-sql-query/docs/queries/dynamic-queries.md

 ## Easy dynamic queries

-The methods ended with `IfValue` allows you to create dynamic queries in the easyest way; these methods works in the way when the values specified by argument are `null` or `undefined` or an empty string (only when the `allowEmptyString` flag in the connection is not set to true, that is the default behaviour) return a special neutral boolean that is ignored when it is used in `and`s, `or`s, `on`s or `where`s.
+The methods ended with `IfValue` allows you to create dynamic queries in the easyest way; these methods works in the way when the values specified by argument are `null` or `undefined` or an empty string (only when the `allowEmptyString` flag in the connection is not set to true, that is the default behaviour) return a special neutral boolean (ignoring the expression) that is ignored when it is used in `and`s, `or`s, `on`s or `where`s.

 ```ts
 const firstNameContains = 'ohn';